 The Company’s policy is to remunerate senior executives fairly so as to encourage recruitment, retention and motivation.
 The Committee agrees with the Board a framework for the remuneration of Executive Directors and senior management of the Company.
 The principal objectives of the Committee are to ensure that Executive Directors and members of the senior management of the Company are provided incentives to encourage enhanced performance and are, in a fair and responsible manner, rewarded for their individual contributions to the success of the Company.
 We believe this is the key to the Company achieving its strategic aims and building shareholder value over the long term.

 Non-Executive Director fees are considered and agreed by the Board (excluding the Non-Executive Directors) with no Director participating in any decision relating to his own remuneration.

 The CAML Board has always considered the Group’s corporate social responsibilities to be at the core of its activities.
 These are key to operating an ethical and sustainable business.
 It was in this context that our Corporate Social Responsibility (“CSR”) Committee was established in June 2012.

-Our Committee comprises independent non-executive Directors from both the UK, Roger Davey (Chairman), Nick Clarke and Nigel Robinson and, from Kazakhstan, Nurlan Zhakupov, plus our Technical Director, Howard Nicholson and Executive Chairman, Nick Clarke.
+Our Committee comprises independent non-executive Directors from both the UK, Roger Davey (Chairman), Nick Clarke and Nigel Robinson and, from Kazakhstan, Nurlan Zhakupov.
 This ensures a full breadth of perspectives are brought to the Committee’s important and varied activities.

 Given the importance that the Board places in this area, the Committee meets on a regular basis throughout the year, usually on the same day as Board meetings.